All Episodes

 Let me ask you that question.

-Well, look, I mean, it's very difficult to compare, you know, a bridge builder uh with a skull cleaner or an opal miner.
+Well, look, I mean, it's very difficult to compare, you know, a bridge builder with a skull cleaner or an opal miner.

-You think you couldn't do it, but if you compare it to mining opals, which involves being lowered down, I wouldn't want to do that one.
+You think you couldn't do it, but if you compare it to mining opals, which involves being lowered down.

-No, it well, it's the moment I woke up and became a conservative and I busted my arm.
+Well, it's the moment I woke up and became a conservative and I busted my arm.

-Literally, I hit the ground, and imagine from your elbow, from my elbow down, was totally disconnected from my arm and dangling.
+Literally, I hit the ground and imagine from your elbow, from my elbow down, was totally disconnected from my arm and dangling.

-That's true story.
+That's a true story.

 You've got to write a book called I Fell Off a Roof and Became a Conservative.